Kilmanagh/HACS.Anniversaries/CARDS.md

 ### Troubleshooting

 **Cards not showing up in picker:**
+- Verify you've **registered the resources** in Settings → Dashboards → Resources
+- Check that all 4 JavaScript files are listed with type "JavaScript module"
-- Verify you've cleared browser cache
+- Clear browser cache (Ctrl+Shift+R) and restart Home Assistant
 - Check browser console (F12) for JavaScript errors

+**"Cannot find card" errors:**
+- Ensure resource URLs are correct: `/local/custom_components/anniversaries/www/[filename].js`
+- Verify files exist by visiting the URL directly in browser
-- Make sure integration is updated to latest version
+- Make sure integration is installed and running properly
-- Try refreshing the page (`F5`)

 **Cards not working properly:**
 - Ensure your anniversary sensors exist and are working